Albion’s Delights – a Celia Lake Discord

 • Pronouns: Select the ones you want to use in this space in #optional-self-description.
 (If we don’t have yours, we’re glad to add more options.)
 You’re also welcome to edit your display name to include them if you’d like.

-• Location : By continent.
+• Location : Optional, by continent.
 As it says, “Antarctica is here to be funny and private” – feel free to choose that if you’d rather keep your location to yourself.

 • Native or preferred language: The list is drawn from my sales location information.
 We’re glad to add more languages, just let us know!